 Yeah.
 And that doesn’t undermine the brand because experience differs.

 Well, so, yes, and I’ll use this analogy.
 Does it differentiate the experience from state to state?
 Wherever is that brand?
 Absolutely.
 And I could even go even deeper.
-If we talk about flower for a moment, the top 10 strains in Seattle are not the top 10 strains in Los Angeles nor San Diego and, because I had worked in the beverage industry for many years, one of the things that became clear is [Music] the sweeter the beverage [is], it typically appeals to either a lower socio-economic demographic or one that’s closer to the equator.
+Let’s talk about flower for a moment.
+The top 10 strains in Seattle are not the top 10 strains in Los Angeles nor San Diego and, because I had worked in the beverage industry for many years, one of the things that became clear is [Music] the sweeter the beverage [is], it typically appeals to either a lower socio-economic demographic or one that’s closer to the equator.
 So you say you just go.
 I was going to say, “going south, the sweeter the beverage.

 The further south you’re going, right?

-That’s right and so, let’s take Coca-Cola, for example; in Mexican Coke, which is cane sugar, I prefer it over American coke, but there are those nuances that are a killer buzz, isn’t it?
-You’re gonna [get a ] sugar buzz.
+That’s right and so, let’s take Coca-Cola, for example; in Mexican Coke, which is cane sugar, I prefer it over American coke, but those nuances are a killer buzz, isn’t it?
+You’re going to [get a ] sugar buzz.
 That’s right.
 Yeah.
 So, it’s just different.
 It’s a different experience, yet I’ve always collected coke cans from around the world and coke bottles.
-So, I’ve always been interested in those nuances, but, at the end of the day, you’re right.
-Your experience of the 420 bar in Seattle or Los Angeles will not be the same as your experience in Arizona, and so, that’s where the brands right now have to be really mindful of.
+So, I’ve always been interested in those nuances, but you’re right.
+Your experience of the 420 bar in Seattle or Los Angeles will not be the same as your experience in Arizona, and so, that’s where the brands right now have to be mindful of.
 What can they make consistent, right?
 How much of these moving parts can they make consistent, and so?
 One perfect example was as the brand manager for the 420 bar.

 When it was licensed into Arizona, and they were starting to launch it, I went down to Arizona for the launch, and everything went well.
-I came back to Arizona about three months later to just look at how they were manufacturing, making sure that they followed the sops again, leading toward this consistent delivery of a brand promise.
+I came back to Arizona about three months later to look at how they were manufacturing, making sure that they followed the sops again, leading toward this consistent delivery of a brand promise.
 And what I noticed were the pouches that they were selling the chocolate in.
-We had mandated the pouches, but what they did was we, in Washington and California, have labels, front, and back, two labels.
+We had mandated the pouches, but what they did was we have labels, front and back, two labels in Washington and California.
 Two separate labels.
 What Arizona did was they took one label, and they wrapped it over the top.
 They said, “look at us.
 What we did.
 We’re so smart.
 We saved 50 on labels.
 We’re saving 50 on labels because we only have one label instead of two.
 And I said, “good for you, but that’s not in line with our brand, and you have changed the brand packaging, and I slapped them on the wrist, and I explained to them that that is not permitted in our brand license for them to change things that the concept is to keep things consistent and similar, and to the extent that we have all these other moving parts, like dosing and packaging regulations in different states, we need to keep whatever we can consistent.
-As consistent as we can, because we need to basically get to the point where, upon federal legalization, that experience of a 420 bar in Seattle is the same as it is in Phoenix as the same in Los Angeles, but that absolutely is rolled up into the ability to create a consistent experience, which is a brand.
+As consistent as we can, because we need to get to the point where, upon federal legalization, that experience of a 420 bar in Seattle is the same as it is in Phoenix as the same in Los Angeles, but that is rolled up into the ability to create a consistent experience, which is a brand.

 And when you wrote the book, what were the takeaways that you were hoping that the reader would get or come away with?

 Well, there are several different takeaways.
-So, I think first and foremost is this is a plant, and it’s been completely misunderstood.
+So, I think first and foremost is, this is a plant, and it’s been completely misunderstood.
 That’s number one.
 Number two is the absolute baggage surrounding the plant.
-When it came to Harry Anslinger, during prohibition, the connections between Harry Anslinger and her newspapers and the Weyerhaeuser Family, and how hemp and paper pulp competed against each other.
-There are so many reasons why cannabis and hemp were prohibited, and it has nothing to do with cannabinoids.
-It has everything to do with the competition between hemp and paper and the newspaper companies, Hearst in particular, and Weyerhaeuser and how they all schemed to put hemp out of business basically.
+When it came to Harry Anslinger, the connections between Harry Anslinger and her newspapers and the Weyerhaeuser Family, and how hemp and paper pulp competed against each other during prohibition.
+There are many reasons why cannabis and hemp were prohibited, and it has nothing to do with cannabinoids.
+It has everything to do with the competition between hemp and paper and the newspaper companies, Hearst in particular, and Weyerhaeuser and how they all schemed to put hemp out of business.

 When did reefer madness come out?
 I believe I want to say either in the early 20s or the late 1910s or early 20s.
 But, I mean, that’s propaganda, right?

 When black men smoke cannabis, they rape white women.
 There were unbelievable things that were said during that time.
-All coming out of Harry Anslinger’s office, which was really the former the precursor to what the DEA is today, but what this did is then created the stereotypes around jazz, around moving from jazz into moving further later what became of hippies.
-The beginning of Chichen Chang following things that sort of came out of that, whether it was fast times at Ridgemont High, Up in Smoke, Pineapple Express, the Vietnam War, just say no to drugs.
+All were coming out of Harry Anslinger’s office, which was the former precursor to what the DEA is today, but this created the stereotypes around jazz, moving from jazz into moving further later what became of hippies.
+The beginning of Chichen Chang following things that sort of came out of that, whether it was fast times at Ridgemont High, Up in Smoke, Pineapple Express, the Vietnam War, say no to drugs.
 I could keep going, but it was just this onslaught of falsehoods about the plant, about the people that consume the plant, and what absolute garbage and derelicts they were.